OspreyProject/Osprey/.github/PRIVACY.md

 # Privacy Policy

-**Effective Date:** 03/22/2026
+**Effective Date:** 03/26/2026

 Osprey: Browser Protection and the team behind [OspreyProject](https://github.com/OspreyProject) is committed to protecting your privacy.
-This Privacy Policy explains what data is processed when you use the extension, why, and how.
+This Privacy Policy explains what data is processed when you use the current browser extension and its supporting proxy service, why that data is processed, and how it is handled.

-Osprey consists of two components:
+The current Osprey service described in this Privacy Policy consists of two components:

 - The **browser extension**, which runs locally on your device.
 - The **proxy server** (OspreyProxy), which runs on a VPS hosted in New York, NY at [api.osprey.ac](https://api.osprey.ac).

+This Privacy Policy applies to the current free browser extension and the OspreyProxy service described below.
+If Osprey introduces additional products or an enterprise plan in the future, we may provide a separate privacy policy or a supplemental notice describing the data practices for those services.

 Understanding which component does what is important for understanding how your data is handled.